Five Republican candidates are administrators for a racist Facebook group that pushes conspiracy theories

 - Eliyokim Cohen of the racist fake news site Jews News.

 - Jan Morgan, an Islamophobic bigot who banned Muslims from her gun range and serves as the national spokesperson for "Citizens for Trump."

 - Joe Newby of the far-right clickbait site Conservative Firing Line.

 - Trevor Loudon, a New Zealand activist and longtime far-right conspiracy theorist.

 - Tom Tancredo, a white nationalist apologist, once columnist for WND and Breitbart, and former congressman from Colorado.

-A reader tip contributed to this story.
+A reader tip contributed to this story, which has been updated for clarity.
 Thank you for your support and keep them coming.